 - Prepare your supporting documentation.
 This includes copies of your passport and letter of admission as well as proving that you can support yourself financially during your time as a student in Sweden.
 If you’ll be staying in Sweden for less than one year, you’ll also need proof of comprehensive health insurance.

-Visit the Migration Board’s website for full details on applying for a residence permit for studies and to apply.
-Contact the Migration Board directly with questions regarding your residence permit application.
+Visit the Swedish Migration Agency’s website for full details on applying for a residence permit for studies and to apply.
+Contact the Migration Agency directly with questions regarding your residence permit application.

 Citizens of Switzerland

-Swiss citizens are allowed to enter Sweden without a residence permit or visa.
-However, if you will be studying in Sweden for longer than three months, you will need to apply for a residence permit for studies.
+Swiss citizens can enter Sweden without a residence permit or visa.
+However, if you’ll be studying in Sweden for longer than three months, you’ll need to apply for a residence permit for studies.

-If you are a Swiss citizen, visit the Swedish Migration Board’s website for information on how to apply for a residence permit.
+Visit the Swedish Migration Agency’s website for information on how to apply for a residence permit as a Swiss citizen.